Russia's war on Ukraine latest news: Zelenskiy accuses Russia of Kherson war crimes | Headlines

 Russia's war on Ukraine latest news: Zelenskiy accuses Russia of Kherson war crimes

-Ukrainian President Volodymyr Zelenskiy on Sunday accused Russian soldiers of committing war crimes and killing civilians in Kherson, parts of which were retaken by Ukraine's army last week after Russia pulled out.
-Russia denies its troops intentionally target civilians. * Utility companies were working to restore critical infrastructure mined by fleeing Russian forces, with most homes in Kherson still without electricity and water, regional officials said.
+* Utility companies were working to restore critical infrastructure mined by fleeing Russian forces, with most homes in Kherson still without power and water, officials said. * Residents held flowers and kissed Ukrainian soldiers who were moving into the right bank of the Dnipro River.

 Ukrainian President Volodymyr Zelenskiy on Sunday accused Russian soldiers of committing war crimes and killing civilians in Kherson, parts of which were retaken by Ukraine's army last week after Russia pulled out.
 KHERSON RECAPTURE